Rotaerk/haskellTutorial/Chapter2.md

 `let (.+/<) = 2 in (.+/<) + (.+/<)`

 While *allowed*, this is not how operators are generally used.
-They exist for a special purpose: If they are bound to a multi-argument function, they can be used in infix notation after stripping the parentheses.
+They exist for a special purpose: If they are bound to a multi-argument function, they can be used in **infix notation** (i.e. between the first two arguments) after stripping the parentheses like this:
-For instance:

 `let (-#-) x y = x * y in 2 -#- 3`